Onemind-Services-LLC/naf/60 Multi-Vendor Network Automation/exercise3.md

     'interfaces' :['ethernet1/1','ethernet1/3']
 }
 ```
-3. Proceed by creating a file named 'configure_ospf_sf.py' and add the following configuration:
+3. Proceed by creating a file named `configure_ospf_sf.py` and add the following configuration:

 Description: This script configures OSPF on all devices within the San Francisco site.
 It contains a series of functions tailored to handle specific tasks required for OSPF configuration across multiple vendors.

-Functions:
+`Functions`:
-- check_ssh_connectivity: This function verifies the SSH connectivity status to all devices before initiating OSPF configuration.
+- `check_ssh_connectivity`: This function verifies the SSH connectivity status to all devices before initiating OSPF configuration.
-- apply_ospf_config_vyos: Utilizing the netmiko library, this function configures OSPF on the VyOS device.
+- `apply_ospf_config_vyos`: Utilizing the netmiko library, this function configures OSPF on the VyOS device.
-- apply_ospf_config_arista: Leveraging the netmiko library, this function configures OSPF on the Arista device.
+- `apply_ospf_config_arista`: Leveraging the netmiko library, this function configures OSPF on the Arista device.
-- generate_palo_alto_api_key: Establishes a connection to the Palo Alto device and generates the API token required for REST API operations.
+- `generate_palo_alto_api_key`: Establishes a connection to the Palo Alto device and generates the API token required for REST API operations.
-- modify_virtual_router: Modifies the virtual router settings on the Palo Alto device to enable OSPF functionality.
+- `modify_virtual_router`: Modifies the virtual router settings on the Palo Alto device to enable OSPF functionality.
-- commit_configuration: Safely saves the configuration changes made on the Palo Alto device.
+- `commit_configuration`: Safely saves the configuration changes made on the Palo Alto device.

-Note: This script orchestrates OSPF configuration seamlessly across various devices, ensuring consistent and reliable routing functionality within the San Francisco site.
+`Note`: This script orchestrates OSPF configuration seamlessly across various devices, ensuring consistent and reliable routing functionality within the San Francisco site.

 ```python
 import requests